tess-ss/recon-ninja/README.md

 The app would be running on port `3000` (you could change the port number if you want to by changing the port number on `app.listen` function in `app.js`)

+Now, Please visit http://YOUR-VPS-IPS:3000 and you will see Recon Ninja up and running.